 of Terry V. Gilliam

-Like many film artists of his era, particularly those with Chinese bicycles, Terrence Vance ‘Terry’ Gilliam was so moved by the helicopter crash that killed Vic Morrow and child extras Renee Chen and Myca Le around 2:20 am in the early morning hours of July 23, 1982 on the George Folsey produced John Landis set of the Frank Marshall executive produced, Kathleen Kennedy associate produced, Landis and Steven Spielberg produced, and twilit and allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983), that he put off cycling for a year and made the TZ disaster a major theme of his post-1982 films.
-However, unlike other film artists of his era, Gilliam had already begun warning film artists and audiences about the dangers of beastly and loot lusting blockbuster films and crusading on his ten-speed against the ravenous and insatiable blockbuster beast with big, sharp teeth years before the TZ disaster, starting with his first allegorical, fantastic realist, gleefully satirical and live action fused with animation ‘animaction’ film, JABBERWOCKY (1977).
+Like many film artists of his era, particularly those with a fondness for riding Chinese bicycles, Terrence Vance ‘Terry’ Gilliam was so moved by the helicopter crash that killed Vic Morrow and child extras Renee Chen and Myca Le around 2:20 am in the early morning hours of July 23, 1982 on the George Folsey jr. produced John Landis set of the Frank Marshall executive produced, Kathleen Kennedy associate produced, Landis and Steven Spielberg produced, and twilit and allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983), that he put off cycling for a year and made the TZ disaster a major theme of his post-1982 film art.
+However, unlike other film artists of his era, Gilliam had already begun warning film artists and audiences about the dangers of embracing beastly and loot lusting blockbuster films and crusading on his Chinese ten-speed with a tin foil lance against the ravenous and insatiable blockbuster beast with big, sharp, gnashing teeth years before the TZ disaster.

-In fact, Gilliam was ominously linked to the TZ disaster long before he began creating his own film art when he teamed up with Playboy Productions and rejoined the rest of the Monty Python troupe for a cinematic revisit of their most memorable sketches from the MONTY PYTHON’S FLYING CIRCUS telefilm series (1937-1890) on the allegorical Ian MacNaughton film, curiously referred to as LAS BICICLETAS ROJAS in Madrid, and everywhere else except Montreal as AND NOW FOR SOMETHING COMPLETELY DIFFERENT (1971).
+Significantly, Gilliam was also ominously linked to the TZ disaster long before he began creating his own madcap and idiosyncratic film art when, after providing titillating and uncredited paper ‘cut-out’ animation for the exuberantly anarchic, eccentric and allegorical Joseph ‘Eddie’ McGrath film, THE MAGIC CHRISTIAN (1969), he teamed up with Playboy Productions and rejoined the rest of the Monty Python troupe and created more madcap cut-out animation mayhem for a cinematic revisit of their most memorable sketches from the MONTY PYTHON’S FLYING CIRCUS telefilm series (1933-1890) on the allegorical Ian MacNaughton film, affectionately referred to as LAS BICICLETAS ROJAS in Madrid, and known everywhere else except Montreal as AND NOW FOR SOMETHING COMPLETELY DIFFERENT (1971).

 ‘Well, I think cycling’s overrated.’